-The qualities of a good business idea
+Key elements of a good business idea

 There’s no limit to what kind of business you can build for yourself.
 While the specifics will vary, there are a few consistent key elements to all successful businesses.

 Supply and demand are the building blocks of all business.
 Every business idea should have hard and clear evidence of demand in your market or field.
 You can gauge market demand in a few ways.
 Marketing and outreach software can get your idea in front of your desired audience, or you could get in touch with them using interest surveys or open forums.
+The better you know your audience, the better your likelihood of success; consider the fact that 14% of startups fail by not regarding customers’ needs.

 Having a detailed plan is crucial to making any entrepreneurial endeavor successful.
 Your long-term plans and your short-term plans should work together to keep you on track.
 Setting SMART goals in the short term will set you up for success in the long term.